 The ENCDI and ENCDO registers should be set as destination and source locations for DMA channels used to transfer data to or from the AES coprocessor.

 12.12.8 AES Registers

-The AES coprocessor registers are described below.
+This section describes the AES coprocessor registers.
 These registers will be in their reset state when returning to active mode from PM2 and PM3.

 ENCCS (0xB3) - Encryption Control and Status